-- Continue to enforce the countywide WDO. - Complete TRM update and work toward final approval and publication of the document.

-- SMC continues to enforce the countywide WDO. - SMC continues to provide technical guidance and reference materials to support the administration and enforcement of the countywide WDO.

-SMC staff distributed 59 precipitation weather notifications.
+- Continue to enforce the countywide WDO. - Complete TRM update and work toward final approval and publication of the document. - Year 19 QLP activities: - SMC continues to enforce the countywide WDO. - SMC continues to provide technical guidance and reference materials to support the administration and enforcement of the countywide WDO. - SMC staff distributed 43 precipitation weather notifications.
 The rainfall reports indicate county rain events with observed precipitation for guidance on construction site runoff SE/SC inspections.